MrCryptographic/EchoesRealm-Music-Visulizer/README.md

 -   **Starfield:** Twinkling stars scattered across the screen that react to frequency.
 -   **Shatter:** A pulsating core that explodes into particles on heavy beats.
 -   **Flower:** An organic, petal-like shape that blooms.
+-   **Matrix Rain:** Digital code drops that fall faster and brighter with the music.
+-   **DNA Helix:** Intertwining sine waves forming a double helix structure.
+-   **Pixel Grid:** A retro grid of blocks that light up based on frequency intensity.
+-   **Radar:** A sweeping radial scanner effect.
+-   **Waves:** Multiple stacked 3D sine waves mimicking an ocean.
 -   **Frequency Wave:** A smooth line graph of the audio spectrum.
 -   **Circular Waveform:** The raw audio waveform wrapped into a circle.
 -   **Waveform:** Classic oscilloscope line.